nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![RemarkSequenceDiagram](images/RemarkSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes the remark command:
+The following activity diagram summarises what happens when a user executes the `remark` command:

 ![RemarkActivityDiagram](images/RemarkActivityDiagram.png)